ARahim3/supertonic-server/README.md

 ## Troubleshooting

 **First request is very slow (multi-second).** Either you started with `--no-warmup`, or you're using `--reload` and a save triggered a reload.
 Restart without `--no-warmup`; the warmup synthesis pre-compiles the CoreML/CUDA graphs so the first real request lands warm.
+Typical warmup is 1–3 s on CoreML and 2–3 s on Ampere/Ada/Hopper NVIDIA cards.

+**Server warmup itself is taking ~60 s on first-ever boot.** This is the Blackwell-specific (sm_120, e.g. RTX 5090) one-time cost: `onnxruntime-gpu` JIT-builds CUDA kernels for the new compute capability and caches them at `~/.nv/ComputeCache/`.
+Every boot after that warms in ~2.5 s.
+Older NVIDIA cards (Ampere/Ada/Hopper) ship pre-built kernels and don't pay this.

 **Model download is slow or hangs on first run.** The Supertonic-3 weights (~250 MB across 26 files) are pulled from Hugging Face into `~/.cache/supertonic3/`.
 Check your network, or pre-download:
 ```bash